• Skip to primary navigation

 Can pasta bake be frozen?

 Yes, it can and this is a really good batch cook meal to save you time in the week.
-Just let it cool fully and then portion it out in to containers and freeze.
+Just let it cool fully and then portion it out into airtight containers and freeze.

 It will keep in the freezer for around 3 months, or you can keep leftovers in the fridge for 2-3 days.